Skip to Content

 Run Directory Structure

-Each run creates a directory under the configured pipelineRunDir:
+Each run creates a directory under the configured pipelineRunDir.
+The exact outputs differ by package, but the common execution files are similar: